Omar Marmoush: Club career

+Wadi Degla

-Marmoush made his professional debut for Wadi Degla in the Egyptian Premier League on 8 July 2016, coming on as a substitute in the match against Al-Ittihad, which finished as a 3–2 win.
+Marmoush made his professional debut for Wadi Degla in the Egyptian Premier League on 8 July 2016, coming on as a substitute in the match against Al Ittihad Alexandria Club, which finished as a 3–2 win.
 In total, he made sixteen league appearances for Wadi Degla and scored two goals, before moving to VfL Wolfsburg II in 2017.

+VfL Wolfsburg

+On 26 May 2020, Marmoush made his professional debut for Wolfsburg in their 4–1 Bundesliga win over Bayer Leverkusen at the BayArena.
+Marmoush signed his first professional contract for the club on 23 June.
+On 5 August 2020, he made his European debut in a 3–0 defeat (5–1 aggregate) against Shakhtar Donetsk in the UEFA Europa League round of 16.
+Marmoush returned to Wolfsburg after his breakthrough Bundesliga season with Stuttgart.

 On 5 January 2021, Marmoush was loaned to FC St. Pauli for the remainder of the season.
-He played 21 games and scored 7 goals for the club.
+He played 21 games and scored seven goals for the club.

 On 30 August 2021, Marmoush was loaned out to VfB Stuttgart until the end of the season.
-He scored a last minute equalizer vs Eintracht Frankfurt on his debut.
+He scored a last minute equaliser against Eintracht Frankfurt on his debut.
 He was later named Bundesliga rookie of the month for September 2021.
+On 11 December 2021, Marmoush faced his parent club Wolfsburg and assisted Konstantinos Mavropanos's goal and in the 79th minute, Marmoush stepped up to take a penalty and he missed by hitting his panenka attempt off the crossbar.
 Marmoush was also named Bundesliga Rookie of the Month for March 2022.
-He completed his loan spell and returned to VfL Wolfsburg having scored 3 goals in 21 games.
+He completed his loan spell having scored three goals in 21 games.

+On 30 July 2022, Marmoush scored his first goal for Wolfsburg in a 1–0 first round DFB-Pokal match against Carl Zeiss Jena.
+Marmoush scored his first Bundesliga goal for the club in a 3–2 win over his former loan club VFB Stuttgart.
+On 24 January 2023, Marmoush scored his first goal in 2023 in a 5–0 rout over relegation strugglers Hertha BSC.
+Marmoush haunted his former club Stuttgart again, as he scored the only goal in a 1–0 win at the MHPArena.
+Marmoush finished the season with 36 appearances, six goals and one assist in all competitions.